Associate Professor of Psychology

 Additional Research Interests: Neuroimaging, adolescence

 My research aims to better understand the development of risk and resilience in children and families, particularly the development of child psychopathology and antisocial behaviors (e.g., aggression, violence, rule breaking).
-Much of this work focuses on families living in poverty or with fewer resources in order to understand how children succeed or struggle in the face of adversity.
+Much of this work focuses on families facing adversity or living in poverty in order to understand how children succeed or struggle in the face of adversity.

 Specific areas of research include: